AlphaWallet/contracts/spawnable-contract/schema1/README.md

 }
 ```

-If you complare based-on-spawnable/tokens.xsl and based-on-tickets/tokens.xsl, you can see what needs to be done for displaying the data.
+If you compare based-on-spawnable/tokens.xsl and based-on-tickets/tokens.xsl, you can see what needs to be done for displaying the data.

 One consideration I kept in mind is the web3 v1 is asynchronous, whereas the web3 v0.x APIs are synchronous.
 But I think by making it asynchronous like we have now seems to work with both versions.